-- Lower productivity than large scale mining because smaller mines have limited machinery and technology and more labour intensive techniques
+- Lower productivity than large scale mining because smaller mines have limited machinery and technology and more labour-intensive techniques

-- Economic insecurity and vulnerable to raids and violence because lack of external
+- Economic insecurity and vulnerable to raids and violence because lack of external support/regulation

 Certified Accreditation Schemes

 These are systems put in place to regulate the relations between material producers (such as miners) and trading companies (buyers of the product).
 Accreditation systems are linked to sets of standards either written by the scheme body or adopted from another.
-These standards must be maintained by the producing agent (mine/miners) in order to be certified by the accreditation scheme.
+These standards must be maintained by the producing agent (mine/miners) to be certified by the accreditation scheme.
 A certifying scheme should have an established auditing system in place, ideally a third part auditor, to ensure compliance to their standards and transparency.

 Conflict minerals, such as gold, are minerals that are extracted from the earth within conflict zones (areas that characteristically experience violence and/or warfare) and because of complex supply chains and a lack of transparent trade routes within these areas, they become profitable commodities for warlords and militia leaders.
 Conflict minerals perpetuate violence in these regions by becoming valuable to warlords who then use them to finance violence and war.
 Tin, tungsten, cobalt and gold are the major conflict minerals.
 Read the UK Gov’s guidance on conflict minerals here.

 There is an ‘eco’ category of metals for both the Fairtrade and Fairmined standards for gold and associated precious metals that is written into their certification standards.
 It is a further certification that mines can register for beyond the standard certification which certifies that there is no use of mercury or cyanide in the mining process.